-Explore Havana's picturesque and leafy neightbourhood of Vedado on foot when you stay at a fantastically located, recently refurbished hotel right at the heart of Havana, just minutes away from the iconic Malecon Seaside promenade.
-When you stay at the Capri Hotel you'll not only be within walking distance to many of the city's highlights but you'll also enjoy outstanding city views from its panoramic rooms.
+The perfect culture and beach combo with lots of added extras and freebies, this Cuban special will give you a taste of eclectic Havana while leaving you with enough time to let it all sink in on the soft white sands of Varadero Beach.
+You will spend four days discovering Havana's picturesque and leafy neighbourhood of Vedado on foot when you stay at a fantastically located, recently refurbished Capri Hotel right at the heart of Havana, just minutes away from the iconic Malecon seaside promenade.
+Here, you'll not only be within walking distance to many of the city's highlights but you'll also enjoy outstanding city views from its panoramic rooms.
 Then it's time to get out of the hustle and bustle of city life and enjoy a slower pace of life at the Blau Varadero, a fantastic all inclusive retreat poised on the pristine white sands of Varadero beach, directly facing its shallow turquoise waters.
-Here you can forget about all worldly troubles and make the most of the 24-hour drink and snack service as well as the fabulous facilities on offer.
+Here you can forget about all worldly troubles and make the most of the 24-hour drink and snack service as well as the fabulous facilities and entertainment on offer.
 There's no better way to discover Cuba.

 H Blau Varadero